youanden/flpd-resource-allocation-suggestions/README.md

 - Use traffic citation data and stop sign intersections to heatmap potential locations where there is poor visibility of stop signs
 - Use traffic citation data for illegal parking + local public / private parking lots to figure out where effort can be spent to put parking signs (parking one block ahead, etc.)
 - Use accident data in correlation with weather data to ascertain optimal locations for slippery when wet signs.

+## Moonshot
+- What if we could build a self-service web app or app that let's a user get an estimate for how soon they can expect police to arrive given an incident description and date/time.

 ## Open source
 - Vue.JS / Vuex 2